 Will there be a Stranger Things season 4 on Netflix?

-“Season 4 is shaping up to be the biggest and most frightening season yet, and we cannot wait for everyone to see more.
+“Season four is shaping up to be the biggest and most frightening season yet, and we cannot wait for everyone to see more.
 In the meantime — pray for the American.
-From Russia with love” wrote the Duffer Brothers, also posting a teaser trailer (below) which confirms the fan theory that David Harbour’s Chief Hopper had survived his apparent death in season three.
+From Russia with love,” wrote the Duffer Brothers, also posting a teaser trailer (below) which confirms the fan theory that David Harbour’s Chief Hopper had survived his apparent death in season three.

-However, Netflix confirmed it was cancelling filming in an attempt to stop the spread of the coronavirus pandemic in March 2020.
-The delay in filming is expected to last at least two weeks, and it’s unclear at this stage how it will affect Stranger Things season four’s release date.
+However, in March 2020 Netflix confirmed it was cancelling filming in an attempt to curb the spread of the coronavirus pandemic.
+It’s unclear at this stage how it will affect Stranger Things season four’s release date.

 Executive producer and director Shawn Levy described the moment he broke the news of the hiatus to the cast and crew as “bittersweet”, according to Variety.